RotationMatrix/mdbook-template/README.md

-# wasm-pack-template
+# mdbook-template
-a template for starting a rust-wasm project to be used with wasm-pack
+a template for starting an `mdbook` project